jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 . . .
 ```
 * Enter the command "sh test_code.sh" to run this script.
-* Enter the command "sh git_check.sh; rubocop; rails_best_practices".
+* Enter the command "sh git_check.sh; rubocop -D; rails_best_practices".
 The file gemsurance_report.html should be NOT listed.
 * Enter the following commands:
 ```
 git add .